Khan/jenkins-perf-visualizer/README.md

 This tools differs from those in the following respects:

-1. It provides data not only on a per-build basis, like most plug-ins, or on a per-stage basis, like the built-in visualizer, but also per-parallel-step.
+1. It provides datapoints not only on a per-build basis, like most plug-ins, or on a per-stage basis, like the built-in visualizer, but also per-parallel-step.
 This makes it easy to see, when running various tasks in parallel, which is the critical path.

 2. It shows time-taken visually, as a stacked bar graph.
 Other tools show time-takes as a number, making it hard to see at a glance where the time is being spent.

+3. It can graph a single "task" -- a collection of different build jobs that are part of a workflow -- on a single graph.
+Other tools can only visualize a single build at a time, or, at best, historical builds for a single job.

-3. It is a standalone tool, not part of Jenkins.
+4. It is a standalone tool, not part of Jenkins.
 Among other advantages, this makes it easy to examine historical data after Jenkins has deleted the information about a build.

+5. The raw data used to generate the graph is stored in an easy-to-parse format, making it easy to run analyses over the data, use the data for alerts, etc.

-4. It distinguishes between time a build spends running, vs waiting for user input, sleeping, or waiting to start (because no executor is available).
+6. It distinguishes between time a build spends running, vs waiting for user input, sleeping, or waiting to start (because no executor is available).
 This gives valuable insight how to solve performance problems.